This post was sponsored by Fairfax Cryobank

-If you had wanted to attend the 40th Anniversary Celebration but did not register, we are sorry but the event is sold out and registration is closed.
-However, you can pre-order recordings of the event here: https://www.singlemothersbychoice.org/community/smcs-40th-anniversary-celebration/
+If you had wanted to attend the 40th Anniversary Celebration but did not register, you can pre-order recordings of the event here: https://www.singlemothersbychoice.org/community/smcs-40th-anniversary-celebration/

 … Continue reading